peer/db/README.md

 ### Backend

 The backend is implemented in [Go](https://golang.org/) (requires 1.19 or newer) and provides a HTTP2 API.
+Node 16 or newer is required as well.

 Then clone the repository and run: